Ludwig Mies van der Rohe: Seagram Building

+McCormick House

-During 1951–1952, Mies' designed the steel, glass, and brick McCormick House, located in Elmhurst, Illinois (15 miles west of the Chicago Loop), for real-estate developer Robert Hall McCormick, Jr. A one-story adaptation of the exterior curtain wall of his famous 860–880 Lake Shore Drive towers, it served as a prototype for an unbuilt series of speculative houses to be constructed in Melrose Park, Illinois.
-The house has been moved and reconfigured as a part of the public Elmhurst Art Museum.
-He also built a residence for John M. van Beuren on a family estate near Morristown, New Jersey.
+During 1951–1952, Mies designed the steel, glass, and brick McCormick House, located in Elmhurst, Illinois (18 miles west of the Chicago Loop), for real-estate developer Robert Hall McCormick, Jr. A one-story adaptation of the exterior curtain wall of his famous 860–880 Lake Shore Drive towers, it served as a prototype for an unbuilt series of speculative houses to be constructed in Melrose Park, Illinois.
+The house has since been relocated and reconfigured as a part of the Elmhurst Art Museum.

 Museum of Fine Arts, Houston

 Mies designed two buildings for the Museum of Fine Arts, Houston (MFAH) as additions to the Caroline Wiess Law Building.
 In 1953, the MFAH commissioned Mies van der Rohe to create a master plan for the institution.
 He designed two additions to the building—Cullinan Hall, completed in 1958, and the Brown Pavilion, completed in 1974.
 A renowned example of the International Style, these portions of the Caroline Wiess Law Building comprise one of only two Mies-designed museums in the world.